11 Things You Might Not Know About the Marine Corps

 8. There are some pretty famous Marines who aren’t famous for being Marines.

-Before he became famous for co-hosting the Tonight Show, Ed McMahon was a Marine fighter pilot with 6 air medals and 85 combat missions under his belt.
+Before he became famous for co-hosting the Tonight Show, Ed McMahon was a Marine fighter pilot with six air medals and 85 combat missions under his belt.
 While Drew Carey was a reservist in the Marines and looking for a way to make a little extra money, he tried stand-up comedy—it worked.
-Lee Harvey Oswald’s time in the Marine Corps probably didn’t hurt his tragic feat of getting three rounds off in six seconds.
 Robert Ludlum’s time in the Marine Corps no doubt informed his novels about a super-spy named Jason Bourne.
-And Paulie probably could have taken Rocky in a fight — actor Burt Young is a former Marine.
+And Paulie probably could have taken Rocky in a fight—actor Burt Young is a former Marine.

 9. The Corps was born in a bar.